Ranuka-Jayesh/ogopay/DEPLOYMENT.md

 After deployment, test a tracking URL by:
 1. Adding a friend in the admin dashboard
-2. Copying their tracking URL
+2. Copying their tracking URL and 4-digit code
 3. Opening the URL in an incognito/private browser window
+4. Entering the 4-digit code when prompted
-4. Verifying the tracking page loads correctly
+5. Verifying the tracking page loads correctly with transaction history

 ## Troubleshooting